Center for Physiology and Pharmacology (Institute of Vascular Biology and Thrombosis Research)

 Keywords

-Alzheimer Disease; Blood Platelets; Embolism and Thrombosis; Hemostasis; Proteomics
+Aging; Alzheimer Disease; Blood Platelets; Hemostasis; Proteomics; Thrombosis

 Research interests

-The main research aim of my working team is the proteomic exploration of the age-related vascular diseases such as thrombotic disorders and dementia.
-Vascular disease are rife in the industrialized nations, but little is known on the disease-related protein pattern at early stages and in the further course of the particular disease.
+The main research aim of my working team is the proteomic exploration of age-related vascular diseases such as thrombotic disorders and dementia.
+Vascular diseases are rife in industrialized nations, but little is known about the disease-related protein pattern at early stages and in the further course of the particular disease.
 We mainly use platelets for the diagnosis and functional exploration of vascular diseases.
-Moreover we take platelets also as a peripheral model for neurons to explore systemic changes in neurological diseases.
-Since platelets are an easily accessible tissue, they are very suitable for the development of diagnostic blood tests in routine diagnosis.
-The characterization of biomarkers, which identify the cause of various vascular diseases more directly, is an important component for a more targeted diagnosis and treatment in personalized medicine.
+Moreover, we also take platelets as a peripheral model for neurons to explore systemic changes in neurological diseases.
+Since platelets are an easily accessible tissue, they are suitable for developing blood tests in routine diagnosis.
+Characterizing biomarkers, which identify the cause of various vascular diseases more directly, is essential for a more targeted diagnosis and treatment in personalized medicine.

 Research group members: